space-wizards/docs/src/en/proposals/slambamactionman-tourist.md

 The Camera could also become rare maintenance loot and/or have a Syndicate version, to ensure that it can not be used as a way to verify someone is a normal Tourist.

+## Additional Changes

+HoP will have a new job role available to them: Visitor.
+The Visitor has the same access rights as a Passenger (Maintenance), but with a different job icon.
+This keeps them distinct from Passengers (useful for Command and crew).
+The Visitor job role can also be used by admins for events.

 ## Possible Expansions

 The Tourist could in the future be split into multiple different kinds of Tourists that have more specificity/theme to their objectives; food bloggers, station inspectors, springbreak groups, veterans.
 For now, the ClothesMate/AutoDrobe allow the player to choose their flavor of roleplay instead.